chrissimpkins/six-four/README.md

     </body>
 </html>
 ```
 The image filename is used as the `<alt>` attribute in the tag.
-The image MIME type is automatically inserted based upon the file extension.
+The image MIME type is automatically inserted in the data URI based upon your image file extension.

 ### base64 Encoding --> Embedded Data URI in CSS File
 Insert the tag `{{64}}` at the site in your CSS file where you want to embed the base64 encoded image data URI: